beerjs/lausanne/README.md

 The subject of the event will probably be **JavaScript syntax from the future**.
 We will be peeking at draft features around a fresh [IPA](https://en.wikipedia.org/wiki/India_pale_ale) :beer:.

 Exact location and time will be announced soon.
-For now, **please watch/star this repo to get updates**, (follow us on Twitter)[https://twitter.com/beerjslausanne], spread the word and relax.
+For now, **please watch/star this repo to get updates**, [follow us on Twitter](https://twitter.com/beerjslausanne), spread the word and relax.

 ## Contribute